TGAC/grassroots-user-docs/services/field_trial/submit_study.md

  * **Location** *: This is the Location where the Study is taking place.
 If the Locations that you require is not in this list, then you’ll need to create it by following the instructions for [creating a Location](submit_location.md)
- * **Soil**: This is a free-text field to give any details about the soil condition for the Study
- * **Link**: If there is a web page relating to this Study with more information that will be of interest to users, it can be specified here.
  * **Sowing date**: This is the date when the seeds are shown in the field.
  * **Harvest date:** This is the date when the crops are harvested.
 The plots data can be entered at the drilling stage in which case this field can be left blank.